payu-india/CMS-Chatbot/reference/Save Cards/collect-payments-save-card/index.md

 ## Step 4: Verify the Payment

 Verify the transaction details using the Verification APIs.
 Post the transaction ID using the **verify\_payment** API to verify the payment.
-For more information, refer to [Verify Payment API](ref:verify_payment_api)/
+For more information, refer to <Anchor label="Verify Payment API" target="_blank" href="https://docs.payu.in/v2/reference/v2_verify_payment_api/">Verify Payment API</Anchor>/

 > 📘 Note:
 >